 Prevention of discrimination on the basis of disability is the CRPD’s goal.
 The Convention is to ensure respect for the prevailing civil, political, economic, social and cultural rights of persons with disabilities.

 The Ministry of Children and Equality is the national contact point for the Convention and has the overall responsibility for implementing its provisions throughout Norway.
-The Ministry reported on Norway’s implementation of the convention’s provisions in 2015 (Link to the report).
+The Ministry reported on Norway’s implementation of the convention’s provisions in 2015.
 The report is intended to give a general picture of Norwegian policy for persons with disabilities as well as an account of measures and challenges posed by the respective individual articles.